 Treatment may differ based on the cause of the nerve compression or entrapment.
 For example, in patients diagnosed by hypothyroidism, the first step is to treat the patient by thyroid hormone to gain normal physiologic condition impaired by hormone deficiency.
 The symptoms started during pregnancy usually resolve after delivery.
 In some situations, physical therapy, temporary application of braces and corticosteroid injection can be the primary treatments suggested by your physician before any surgical procedures.
 However, surgery can be the first offered treatment option in more advanced and prolonged cases.
 Surgical intervention is the only treatment option in patients with muscle atrophy or significant weakness.

 Surgical treatment includes the release of the compression on the entrapped nerve and sometimes transposition of the nerve to a better place with less chance of entrapment recurrence.
 After surgery, a brace or splint may be applied for a period of time.
 Most patients feel significant improvement in their symptoms shortly after surgery.
 However, in prolonged compression situations and delayed diagnosis conditions, recovery may not be full and some symptoms may persist after surgery.

-Why come to the International Center for Limb Lengthening to treat nerve entrapment?
+Why choose the International Center for Limb Lengthening to treat nerve entrapment?

 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with nerve entrapment achieve their best possible result.